acourney/GA_project_0_tamagotchi/README.md

 ## Approach:
 To build this tamagotchi, I used a class to build a tamagotchi object.

-Then, one-by-one used event listeners to trigger methods within that tamagotchi class.
+Then, one-by-one added event listeners to trigger methods within that tamagotchi class.

 When the JavaScript and CSS were handled, I added custom animations to show the tamagotchi's age and mood.
 ## Technologies Used: